cristech-ar/challenge_interbanking/README.md

-# Sooft technologies Backend Challenge API 🚀
+# Sooft technology Backend Challenge API 🚀

 Welcome to the backend solution developed for the technical challenge.
 This REST API is built with **Node.js**, **Express**, **MongoDB**, and follows the **Hexagonal Architecture (Ports and Adapters)** pattern.
 The project is containerized with Docker and includes security layers such as **JWT-based authentication** and **HTTPS support**.